 The Sprint, in Scrum, is equivalent to one cycle through the full Scrum process.
 A Sprint is always timeboxed, i.e. its duration is predefined and always the same.
 Sprints usually last between one week and one month, and the most common duration is two weeks.

 For the duration of the Sprint the team focuses on delivering the work it has committed to.
 Every day, it spends a short amount of time (15 minutes) on the Daily Scrum meeting (also called Daily Stand-up).
-This is an opportunity for each development team member to share what they are working on, update their plan towards the Sprint Goal, and identify any impediments to completing the work.
+This is an opportunity for each Developer to share what they are working on, update their plan towards the Sprint Goal, and identify any impediments to completing the work.